MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 ## Stage1:

+First, I clone the yolov7 from the github repository 'https://github.com/WongKinYiu/yolov7' to my directory.
+The pre-trained weights are also available from the same address.

-To train the yolo for plate detection, I utilized two datasets from the links below:
+To train the yolo for plate detection, I utilized the dataset from the links below:

 https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate

-Since the annotations are not in the right format of Yolo-v7, I used the service provided by the Roboflow website to generate corresponding annotations for Yolo-v7.
+Since the annotations are not in the right format of Yolo-v7, I used the service provided by the Roboflow website to generate the corresponding annotations for Yolo-v7.

 The modified dataset is available using a couple of codes below: